 The Lorentz force law incorporates both magnetic and electric forces, so it is one of the best representations of the electromagnetic force.
 The law states:

 Where E is the magnetic field, v is the velocity of the particle, and B is the magnetic field.
-These are bolded because they are vectors, which have a direction as well as a strength, and the × symbol is bolded because this is a vector product rather than a simple multiplication.
+These are bolded because they are vectors, which have a direction as well as a strength, and the × symbol is a vector product rather than a simple multiplication.
 The equation tells us that the total force is the sum of the electric field and the vector product of the velocity of the particle and the magnetic field, all multiplied by the charge of the particle.
 The vector product produces a force in a direction perpendicular to both, in line with the previous section.

 Electromagnetism in Action: Atoms, Light, Electricity and More